flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/generic-parameters.md

 1. The business rule is expecting two inputs: `envfilePath` and `uploadedDocument`.
 2. It is checking if the `downloadPath` property of the `uploadedDocument` input is not null and not an empty string.
 If it's not, then it proceeds to the next steps.
 3. It concatenates the `envfilePath` and the `downloadPath` to form the full file path (filePath) where the uploaded document is expected to be located.
-4. It updates the `uploadedDocumen`t input by adding a new property called `filePath` with the value of `filePath`.
+4. It updates the `uploadedDocument` input by adding a new property called `filePath` with the value of `filePath`.
 5. It puts the updated `uploadedDocument` object into the output object as a key-value pair, with the key being "uploadedDocument".

 In summary, the code seems to be processing an uploaded document by checking its download path, constructing a full file path, and updating the document object with the new file path.
 Finally, it outputs the updated document object.